 4 The amounts represent the value of deferred share and performance right grants that were forfeited and expired during the financial year due to a failure to meet the required performance hurdles or service conditions.
 The value is calculated using the closing price of the Bank's ordinary shares on the forfeiture or lapsing date.

-5 This includes any reductions to the value of the outstanding awards due to downward movements in the Bank's share price during the year.
-The reduction in value is calculated using the VWACP for the 5 days up to and including 30 June 2017 and 30 June 2018.
+5 This includes any reductions to the value of the outstanding awards due to downward movements in the Bank's share price during the year, noting that in 2020 there was a reduction in value.